elgopher/ptr/README.md

 import "github.com/elgopher/ptr"

 in := Input{
-	RequiredField: "works"
+	RequiredField: "works",
-	OptionalField: ptr.To("this also works")
+	OptionalField: ptr.To("this also works"),
 }
 ```